efornara/frt/README.md

 ## When (not) to use FRT

-Godot comes with a generic X11 platform that works very well on Raspberry Pis, as long as you enable the experimental OpenGL driver (not needed on a Pi 4).
+Godot comes with a generic X11 platform that works very well on Pis, as long as you enable the experimental OpenGL driver (not needed on a Pi 4, not recommended on Pi 0-1).

 So, in general, if you are only interested in exporting games for Pis starting from the Pi 2, your best option is probably to compile an ARM export template